edHelper.com

 By Toni Lee Robinson

 1 Some children given the Salk vaccine had come down with polio.
 The vaccine used for the injections had been produced in several batches by different companies.
 A study revealed that the suspect injections had come from one batch.
-The company which had produced the bad batch hadn't been careful in its methods.
+The company that had produced the bad batch hadn't been careful in its methods.
 The polio virus hadn't been fully killed before it was used.
 The children injected with that batch of vaccine had received live polio virus.

 2 The terrible irony of the incident stunned the nation.
 How could any vaccine be trusted?
-But records showed that up to 90 % of children injected with properly prepared vaccine were able to resist polio.
+But records showed that up to 90% of children injected with properly prepared vaccine were able to resist polio.
 Slowly, people began to accept the fact that a careless process had caused the tragic results, rather than a flaw in the design of the vaccine.
 Parents breathed a sigh of relief.
-Once again, children lined up to get their "polio shots."
+Once again, children lined up to get their polio shots.

 3 The dead-virus vaccine had drawbacks.
 One was that it produced a weaker strain of antibodies.
 The vaccine's power had to be "boosted" every few years with another injection.
 No one, least of all children, looked forward to more shots.